Disu123/personal-start-up-page/README.md

 # personal-start-up-page
-A start up page for myself
+A start up page for firefox